 A VPN (or Virtual Private Network) is an encryption protocol for Internet data transmissions.
 It is mainly used to secure data links between safeguarded servers and end-points (such as mobile devices, laptops, etc.) residing in a potentially unsecured environment. iPhone and iPad come with VPN software pre-loaded which is used by Onavo Protect.
 When you first launch Onavo Protect you’ll be requested to install a “VPN Profile”.
 This profile is used to configure the iPhone or iPad internal VPN to work with Onavo’s Data Protection cloud service.
 Please follow the instructions to ensure your profile is installed correctly.

 Onavo Protect uses an industry-standard VPN in order to add a security and encryption layer on top of all your data communications.
-The Onavo VPN is also responsible for detecting potentially harmful sites and block and/or alert you of them before they reach your moibile device.
+The Onavo VPN is also responsible for detecting potentially harmful sites and block them before they reach your mobile device.

 To pause Onavo Protect services, open Protect and go to Settings > VPN Profile.
 Tap on the Protection toggle to turn protection off.
 For older versions of Onavo Protect, you can pause protection in the Settings app.
 Go to Settings > General VPN, and tap on the ( i ) icon next to Onavo.
 Turn Connect On Demand off and tap Save.
 Onavo Protect will stay paused until you go back to your Connect On Demand page and turn it back on.